Itinerary for Biking the Bolaven Loop

 Every evening at around 6pm, Yves holds an informal briefing where he explains the route and dishes out tips, including recommendations for food and accommodation on the Bolaven loop, the best Bolaven Plateau waterfalls to visit, as well as providing an emergency number for breakdowns.
 We thought this was great service!
 We noticed that Yves has a habit of being sarcastic which we didn’t mind at all, but I suppose he could come across as arrogant to some people, so best be prepared for that!

-Our semi-automatic bike cost 165,000 LAK (about €16.50) for three days – the rate per day can be negotiated for longer leases.
+Our semi-automatic bike for biking the Bolaven Loop cost 165,000 LAK (about €16.50) for three days – the rate per day can be negotiated for longer leases.
 The agency also offers a left luggage service so that we could keep our large backpacks at the shop during our biking trip, at no extra cost.

 Miss Noy Motorbike also organise onward transport to many places in Laos and neighbouring countries.